FlameGreat-1/Supply-Chain-Verification/README.md

 ## Acknowledgments

-- List any third-party libraries, tools, or resources used in the project
-- Credit any external contributors or inspirations
+- Check the acknowledgement directory at /doc/acknowledgement

 ## Contact

-For any queries, please contact support@yourcompany.com.
+For any queries, please contact support@OmniLens.com.